pgergov/europython-2018/README.md

-# europython-2018
+# EuroPython 2018, Edinburg

+## How async and await ended up in Python

-Code from presentation
+This repository contains all code snippets from my presentation

+Note: Link to presentation coming soon